Bekir Kaya

-Bekir Kaya (born 1977 in Ağrı) is a Kurdish politician of the Democratic Regions Party (DBP).
-He is married to Asli Kaya and father of 2 children.
+Bekir Kaya (born 1977 in Ağrı) is a Kurdish politician of the Democratic Regions Party (DBP) and a former Mayor of Van.

 Education and professional career

 Kaya studied at the faculty of Law at Dicle University and graduated from it in the year 1999.
-In Van he began to work as a lawyer in the year 2001.
+In Van he began to work as a lawyer He is married to Asli Kaya and father of 2 children. in the year 2001.
 He was elected deputy chair of the Van Bar Association.